Lemon poppyseed muffins are some of the most popular kind of muffins, and for good reason. If these are you favorite, than you’re in the right place.

 - Pour the wet ingredients into the dry ingredients and whisk until well mixed.
 Set aside for 10 minutes.

-- Bake in the oven for 20-25 minutes, until the top is golden brown and muffin springs back when touched.
+- In a muffin pan, bake the oven for 20-25 minutes, until the top is golden brown and muffin springs back when touched.

 - Remove from the oven and allow to cool completely before drizzling the glaze, if using.

 - To make the glaze, add the confectioners sugar and lemon juice to a small bowl.
 Mix until sugar is dissolved and glaze is smooth.
 Add more lemon juice or sugar until desired texture is reached.
 Drizzle on top of the muffins.